Buhrich House II: Heritage listing

 The house is of historical significance at a State level for demonstrating a powerful demonstration of modernist design in the Australian / Sydney context.
-This style of modernism contrasts with the "Sydney School" houses being constructed contemporarily, whose architects followed a different aesthetic approach - less geometric, and more attuned to the use of natural materials (sometimes referred to as 'nuts and berries').
+This style of modernism contrasts with the "Sydney School" houses being constructed contemporarily, whose architects followed a different aesthetic approach — less geometric, and more attuned to the use of natural materials (sometimes referred to as 'nuts and berries').

-The Buhrich House is also of historical significance as it represents an aesthetically significant modernist contribution by a second outstanding migrant architectural couple to the delightful harbourside suburb of Castlecrag, first subdivided by the American architectural couple Walter Burley Griffin and Marion Mahony Griffin.
+The Buhrich House is also of historical significance as it represents a modernist contribution by a migrant architectural couple to the harbourside suburb of Castlecrag, first subdivided by the American architectural couple Walter Burley Griffin and Marion Mahony Griffin.

 Buhrich House II was listed on the New South Wales State Heritage Register on 25 May 2001 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The building is of historic significance as it contains a number of historic layers in the context of Griffin's subdivision of Castlecrag; a remnant of a Griffin Knitlock structure (1920s), integrated with a unique twentieth century building (1972).
+The building is of historic significance as it contains a number of historic layers in the context of Griffin's subdivision of Castlecrag; a remnant of a Griffin Knitlock structure (1920s), integrated with a unique twentieth-century building (1972).

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The house itself is of historic and aesthetic significance for its bold and original sculptural qualities.
 It is modern without reference to typical stylistic architectural language.
 It demonstrates international education of the architect, combined with experimentation with construction and materials.
 The building represents a departure from the contemporary Sydney School architecture (rustic "nuts and berries" aesthetic).

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The house was constructed using a combination of proprietary items (such as aluminium framed sliding doors) in combination handmade, unique elements (such as the fibreglass bathroom and the undulating ceiling in the living area.)